 Over the time the two great civilizations of the past, the Roman empire and the Chinese empire, feel the need to set a date for the new year.

-New Year in the West: the Julian calendar and the Gregorian calendar
+New Year in the West: the Julian calendar

 In 46 BC Julius Caesar, the maximum pontiff in Rome, following the calculations of an Egyptian astronomer, fix the date of January 1 as the beginning of the new year, starting the calendar that from his name is called the Julian calendar, over the centuries the Julian calendar had accumulated a 10-day delay compared to the astronomical calendar, making a reform necessary.